-In general, directional terms are grouped in pairs of opposites based on the standard anatomical position.
+For the most part, directional terms are grouped in pairs of opposites based on the standard anatomical position.

-- Anterior and Posterior.
-Anterior means toward the front (chest side) of the body, posterior means toward the back.
+- Anterior and Posterior – Anterior means toward the front (chest side) of the body, posterior means toward the back.

-- Medial and Lateral.
-Medial means toward the midline of the body, lateral means away from the midline.
+- Medial and Lateral – Medial means toward the midline of the body, lateral means away from the midline.